fatcatt316/fatcatt316/README.md

-<p>:wave: Hey, I'm Joe.
+<p>:wave: Howdy, I'm Joe.
 I'm a software engineer, author, and proud papa.</p>

 <p>If you want to find out more about me, head on over to [PeckYeah](https://peckyeah.com)!</p>